Azerbaijan lifts curtain on latest evacuation efforts from Iran

-Among those evacuated were 685 citizens of China, 395 citizens of Azerbaijan, 293 citizens of Russia, 174 citizens of Tajikistan, 140 citizens of Pakistan, 68 citizens of Indonesia, 57 citizens of Oman, 44 citizens of Italy, 29 citizens of Iran, 26 citizens of Spain, 25 citizens of Algeria, 18 citizens of Saudi Arabia, 17 citizens of Japan, 16 citizens each from France and Germany, 13 citizens each from Georgia and Nigeria, 12 citizens each from Hungary, Poland and Uzbekistan, 11 citizens each from Switzerland and Mexico, 10 citizens each from Belarus, Bulgaria, Democratic Republic of the Congo and Canada, 9 citizens of the United Kingdom, and 8 citizens each from Brazil and Kazakhstan.
+Among those evacuated were 686 citizens of China, 403 citizens of Azerbaijan, 294 citizens of Russia, 178 citizens of Tajikistan, 140 citizens of Pakistan, 68 citizens of Indonesia, 57 citizens of Oman, 44 citizens of Italy, 33 citizens of Iran, 26 citizens of Spain, 25 citizens of Algeria, 18 citizens of Saudi Arabia, 17 citizens of Japan, 16 citizens of France, 16 citizens of Germany, 13 citizens of Uzbekistan, 13 citizens of Georgia, 13 citizens of Nigeria, 12 citizens of Poland, 12 citizens of Hungary, 11 citizens of Mexico, 11 citizens of Switzerland, 10 citizens each of Kazakhstan, Belarus, Canada, Bulgaria, and the Democratic Republic of the Congo, 9 citizens of the United Kingdom, and 8 citizens of Brazil.

-In addition, 3 citizens each from Qatar, Philippines, Croatia, Denmark, and Australia were evacuated, along with 2 citizens each from Nepal, Lebanon, Yemen, Kyrgyzstan, Sweden, Sudan, Cyprus, and Slovenia.

-At the same time, one citizen each from Tunisia, South Africa, the Maldives, Myanmar, Cuba, Vatican City, Argentina, Bosnia and Herzegovina, Latvia, Egypt, and Belize were also evacuated.
+In addition, 1 citizen each from South Africa, the Maldives, Myanmar, Cuba, the Vatican, Argentina, Bosnia and Herzegovina, Latvia, Egypt, and Belize was evacuated.

 Since no concrete agreement was reached in negotiations between the United States (US) and Iran over the nuclear program, the US and Israel began military airstrikes against Iran on February 28.
 In response, Iran launched missile and drone attacks on Israel and US military facilities located in countries across the region, starting the same day.